iriiiina/bruno-poc/README.md

   ```shell
   git clone git@gitlab.nortal.com:nortal-test-automation/bruno-poc.git
   ```
-* Open Bruno, click on the 'Open Collection' button on the start page, and open the cloned Git folder
+* Open Bruno, click on the 'Open Collection' button on the start page, and open [httpbin.org](/httpbin.org/) folder in the cloned Git repo
 * You are now ready to run existing requests or add new ones to the collection!

 ## Contributing